ejstover/GreatMigration/README.md

    ```bash
    uvicorn app:app --app-dir backend --reload
    ```
-   The API and front-end will be available at <http://localhost:8000>.
+   The API and front-end will be available at <http://localhost:8000> (or the port you chose).

 ---